-+12 The local dog club where I'm a volunteer instructor runs a training season-ending Fun Day with events like Fancy Dress, Agility Slalom, Waggliest Tail and other novelty races that change from year to year.
-One of my favourites is the Sack Race, in which my dear old dog and I always placed third.
+12+ The local dog club where I was a volunteer for twenty years ran a season-ending Fun Day with events like Fancy Dress, Agility Slalom, Waggliest Tail and other novelty races that changed from year to year.
+One of my favourites was the Sack Race, in which my dear old dog and I always placed third.

 As with any competitive sport, the mental approach to the Sack Race is as important as physical prowess!
-And this year, despite mild jet lag, I was feeling confident when the starter called, Go!
-And mid-way down the field, it seemed my confidence was well founded -- I was hopping strongly, and Harry and I were in the lead by two hops.
+And this year, despite mild jet lag, I felt confident when the starter called, Go!
+And mid-way down the field, it seemed my confidence was well-founded — I was hopping strongly, and Harry and I were in the lead by two hops.

 Like that distant dog club Sack Race, I've often made sacrifices in my writing for the sake of a story.
 Stephen King in On Writing: A Memoir of the Craft, urged writers:

 Kill your darlings, kill your darlings, even when it breaks your egocentric little scribbler’s heart, kill your darlings.

 As Ruthanne Reid expounded in a post on King's quote on The Write Practice website, How to "Kill Your Darlings" and Survive the Process:

 Darlings, in writing, are those words, phrases, sentences, paragraphs, and even chapters that we are often most proud of.
 We love them, to the point that we almost don’t care if those bits are clear to readers or not.
 The problem is they can get in the [way of the] readers’ point of view.

 I keep this in mind when writing, but more so when editing.
 It has led to heart-breaking sacrifices, but as I've learnt, "killing my darlings" is worth it for the sake of a story, article or blog post.

 Share and showcase your writing — fiction, nonfiction and reviews — as a Guest Writer on Tall And True.